UPDATE: The giveaway is now closed.

 Recently, I partnered with Harper Collins to celebrate the launch of Oliver Jeffers’ and Eoin Colfer’s latest kids paperback called Imaginary Fred – a book all about friendship.
 I thought it was the perfect opportunity to make a handmade gift for a friend, especially with Xmas coming up too.

-You can make these DIY personalised bracelets for adults but it’s an especially fun DIY to do with your kids and then let them give the bracelets to their special friends – maybe as an Xmas gift.
+You can make these DIY personalised bracelets for adults but it’s an especially fun DIY to do with your kids and then let them give the bracelets to their special friends – maybe as a birthday or Xmas gift.
 Perhaps they’ll even make one for their imaginary friend.
 Why not?
 I’ve personalised the bracelets as kids adore things with their names or initials so I’ve embossed the first letter of the child’s name on to the middle bead.
 Here’s how to make these DIY personalised bracelets.

 Materials